 I used to be afraid of flying when I was young.
 This fear of flying manifested into a fear of heights.
 I was terrified to go on rides and had vertigo when I stood in high places.
 My fear of flying actually stopped me from spending time with family in Florida.The dread of flying was so great; I refused to go on the plane with my grandmother.
 That ended up being the last chance I had to spend time with her, on vacation, before she passed away.

 My sophomore year of high school, I decided it was the time to put my ambition into action.
-So I sign-up for ACE Academy.
-The program’s main goal is to expose the youth to the multiple fields of aviation.
+So I signed up for ACE Academy.
+The program’s main goal is to expose youth to the multiple fields of aviation.
 The program took us on trips and gave us career education.
 The best part for me was being able to fly.
-Even though I only flew once, and didn’t get to take the controls - I was pleased with the opportunity.
-The program helped me accomplish what I set out to do.
-Find career options, get a broader knowledge of aviation, and finally conquer my fear of flying.
+Even though I only flew once, and didn’t get to take the controls, I was pleased with the opportunity.
+The program helped me accomplish what I set out to do: find career options, gain a broader knowledge of aviation and, finally, conquer my fear of flying.
 Flying that plane gave me a sense of comfort and control that I never felt before.
 In fact, I loved flying so much I ended up signing up for another program called Legacy Flight Academy.
 Legacy Flight Academy provided lessons and flying time.
 I've had a passion for flying ever since.
-I even set a goal for myself to get a private pilots license before going to college.
-Long story short, my worst fear turned into my passion.
+I even set a goal for myself to get a private pilot’s license before going to college.
+Long story short, my worst fear turned into my greatest passion.

 What is your future aspiration?

 I wish to become an engineer and help develop more efficient methods of energy production.
-I want to build things that will help many people in the long run.
-Like building generators that produce efficient and reusable energy.
+I want to build things that will help many people in the long run, such as building generators that produce efficient and reusable energy.